ryanccn/vendflare/README.md

 Durable Objects are **strongly consistent**, located only in one datacenter location closest to the user who triggered the creation of the Object and providing a storage API designed for consistency.
 However, using it requires subscribing to the Cloudflare Workers paid plan.

-Upstash Redis can both be **strongly _or_ eventually consistent**.
-With [Global Replication](https://docs.upstash.com/redis/features/globaldatabase) turned on, the database is replicated worldwide but the consistency will be eventual.
-When located in only one datacenter location (which is the default and provides more generous free usage), it's a good idea to turn on [Smart Placement](https://developers.cloudflare.com/workers/platform/smart-placement/), which places the Cloudflare Worker close to the database instead of near the user.
+Upstash Redis is **eventually consistent**.
+With [Global Replication](https://docs.upstash.com/redis/features/globaldatabase) turned on, the database is replicated worldwide.
+When located in only one datacenter location, it's a good idea to turn on [Smart Placement](https://developers.cloudflare.com/workers/platform/smart-placement/), which places the Cloudflare Worker close to the database instead of near the user.

 It is recommended to try KV first.
 If major synchronization issues arise (which is a small possibility), switch to Durable Objects or Upstash Redis. **Data is not shared between the storage backends.**